 Respectful, Timely Communication by hospital staff with family and friends

 Once an information release form (#2099) has been completed and approved for you, "All Oregon State Hospital staff shall communicate with family and significant others in a responsive, respectful, timely, and collaborative manner ..."

 We also ask that families enhance their involvement as a partner in the health-care process.
 Please click on the attachment below for more information about family responsibilities.

 If a patient is unable to resolve an issue informally by talking with a nurse, nurse manager or other staff member, he or she can file a grievance.
 Whenever possible a patient or representative shall attempt to resolve grievances informally.
-For more information about grievances, contact Friends and Family Services.
+For more information about grievances, contact Consumer & Family Services.

 Languages other than English

-"… patients, family members, and significant others with limited English proficiency shall have meaningful access to services, treatment, and programs in their primary language …" For more information about language services, contact Friends and Family Services.
+"… patients, family members, and significant others with limited English proficiency shall have meaningful access to services, treatment, and programs in their primary language …" For more information about language services, contact Consumer & Family Services.